Approximate Quantum Error Correction via Complementary Observables

 In this paper I show that, despite these obstacles, the intuition of quantum information as a combination of complementary classical information is as powerful as the decoupling approach.
 More specifically, I establish two new conditions for entanglement recovery from $\psi^{AB}$, both of which also imply $B$ alone contains the purification of $R$.
 Either can then be taken as the basis for constructing the protocols of the quantum family tree.

 The first condition states that Bob, who holds $B$, can perform a unitary operation on $U^{BCD}$ on $B$ and ancillary systems $C$ and $D$ and approximately recover entanglement in the form of $\ket{\Phi_d}^{AB}$ when, using measurements $\mathcal{M}_X$ or $\mathcal{M}_Z$, he can approximately predict the outcome of measuring the two complementary observables $X^A$ and $Z^A$ on $A$, held by Alice.
-Fig.~\ref{fig:entdec} shows the construction of $U^{BCD}$ from $\mathcal{M}_X$ and $\mathcal{M}_Z$. \vgap{.75} \hgap{1} \hgapfudge{.25}
+Fig.~\ref{fig:entdec} shows the construction of $U^{BCD}$ from $\mathcal{M}_X$ and $\mathcal{M}_Z$.
 The second condition shows that the decoupling condition extends to classical complementary observables in that entanglement is recoverable from $\psi^{AB}$ when, roughly speaking, the purifying system $R$ cannot be used to predict either of Alice's two measurements.
 This is accomplished by appealing to a recent result linking $R$'s ability to predict $X^A$ ($Z^A$) with Bob's ability to predict the complementary $Z^A$ ($X^A$)~\cite{renes_duality_2010}, and then using the recovery operation from the first condition.

 The two conditions for approximate quantum error correction are stated and proven more precisely as Theorems 1 and 2.
 Afterwards, I discuss their applications and relation to other work.

 \emph{Entanglement Recovery.}---Before delving into the rigorous results, it is worth elaborating on an important aspect of this approach.
 As shown schematically in Fig.~\ref{fig:entdec}, the recovery operator is constructed by using Bob's measurements $\mathcal{M}_Z$ and $\mathcal{M}_X$ in sequence.
 The first measurement creates a local (approximate) copy of the $Z^A$ observable in an ancillary system $C$, in the following sense.
 Without loss of generality, the initial state is of the form